DT723/Do-It-To-It-app/README.md

 # HTML for mark up

-# lex box and CSS for styling
+# flex box and CSS for styling

 # JavaScript for function